Homotopy Probability Theory

 Accommodation

 All participants are accommodated in Hotel Madeleine downtown Saarbruecken.
-Fur further information how to get to the hotel and how to get to the math department, see our webpage with information for visitors.
+Fur further information how to get to the hotel and how to get to the math department, see our webpage with information for visitors.-->

 Schedule

-Each talk consists of 50 minutes plus 10 minutes discussion.
+(first version, up to changes)Each talk consists of 50 minutes plus 10 minutes discussion.

 All lectures take place in lecture hall IV, building E2 4.
 This lecture hall is equipped with a projector and blackboards.